On the Complexity of the Orbit Problem: Mathematical techniques

-To calculate $p\left(\alpha\right)$ we repeatedly use addition and multiplication.
+To calculate $P(\alpha)$ we repeatedly use addition and multiplication.
 It suffices to prove that all intermediate results may be represented in polynomial space.
-It is clear that their degrees are at most $n_{\alpha}$, but it is not obvious how quickly the coefficients of their minimal polynomials grow.
+It is clear that their degrees are at most $\deg(\alpha)$, but it is not obvious how quickly the coefficients of their minimal polynomials grow.
 However, there is a simple reason why their representation is polynomially bounded.
-Let $A$ be the companion matrix of $f_{\alpha}$.
-Then $p\left(\alpha\right)$ is an eigenvalue of $p\left(A\right)$.
-We can calculate $p\left(A\right)$ using only polynomial space.
-Then from the formula
+Let $\matr{A}$ be the companion matrix of the minimal polynomial of $\alpha$.
+Then $P(\alpha)$ is an eigenvalue of $P(\matr{A})$.
+We can calculate $P(\matr{A})$ using only polynomial space.
+Then from the Leibniz formula

-it is evident that the coefficients of the characteristic polynomial of $p\left(A\right)$ are exponentially large in the length of the input, so their representation requires only polynomial space.
-This characteristic polynomial may be factored into irreducibles in polynomial time, so the description of $p\left(\alpha\right)$ and of all intermediate results is polynomially bounded. $\square$ \end{proof} It is trivial to check whether $\alpha=\beta$ and whether $\alpha$ belongs to one of $\mathbb{N},\mathbb{Z},\mathbb{Q}$.
+it is evident that the coefficients of the characteristic polynomial of $P(\matr{A})$ are exponentially large in the length of the input, so their representation requires only polynomial space.
+This characteristic polynomial may be factored into irreducibles in polynomial time, so the description of $P(\alpha)$ and of all intermediate results is polynomially bounded. \end{proof} It is trivial to check whether $\alpha=\beta$ and whether $\alpha$ belongs to one of $\nat,\zed,\rat$.
 It takes only polynomial time to determine whether $\alpha$ is a root of unity, and if so, to calculate its order and phase.

-\section{Number fields and ideals}
+\subsection{Number fields and ideals}

-In this section, we define some terminology from algebraic number theory and mention textbook results.
-For more details, see \cite{cohen,stewartntall}.
-We also define the ideal-counting function $v_{P}$, which is a notion of magnitude of algebraic numbers distinct from the usual absolute value.
-We follow the excellent presentation of \cite{tucs}.
+In this section, we recall some terminology and results from algebraic number theory.
+For more details, see \cite{Coh93,stewartntall}.
+We also define the ideal-counting function $v_P$, which is a notion of magnitude of algebraic numbers distinct from the usual absolute value.
+We follow the presentation of \cite{TUCS05}.

+An \emph{algebraic number field} is a field extension $\mathbb{K}$ of $\rat$ which, considered as a $\rat$-vector space, has finite dimension.
+This dimension is called the \emph{degree} of the number field and is denoted by $[\mathbb{K}:\rat]$.
+Given two algebraic numbers $\alpha$ and $\beta$, the \emph{Field Membership Problem} is to determine whether $\beta \in \rat(\alpha)$ and, if so, to return a polynomial $P$ with rational coefficients such that $\beta=P(\alpha)$.
+This problem can be solved using the LLL algorithm, see~\cite[Section 4.5.4]{Coh93}.